amundsen-io/amundsen/frontend/docs/developer_guide.md

 ### Frontend Type Checking

-We use TypeScript in our codebase, so `npm run tsc` conducts type checking.
+We use TypeScript in our codebase, so `npm run tsc` performs a type checking, however your IDE should point issues to you right in the code.
 The build commands `npm run build` and `npm run dev-build` also conduct type checking, but are slower because they also build the source code.
 Run any of these commands and fix all failed checks before submitting a PR.

 ### Frontend Linting and Formatting

-We have in place two linters – [ESLint][eslint] for our JavaScript and TypeScript files, [Stylelint][stylelint] for our Sass files.
+We have in place two linters – [ESLint][eslint] for our JavaScript and TypeScript files and [Stylelint][stylelint] for our Sass files.
 If you have both ESLint and Stylelint extensions installed on your IDE, you should get warnings on your editor by default.

 We also use [Prettier][prettier] to help us keep consistent formatting on our TypeScript and Sass code.